paul-covert/swlag/README.md

     pip install swlag --upgrade --no-cache-dir

 ## Documentation

+The top-level API is loaded upon importing the swlag package.

+    import swlag as lag

 Gaps in data.
 Time lag calculations rely on data with a monotonically increasing time coordinate.
 There is no functionality built in to the package to adapt to data that aren't monotically increasing.
 This will need to be taken care of by the user.
 Strategies could include interpolation of the temperature data in cases of short gaps, or splitting the time-series into segments that are continuous in cases of long gaps.

 ## Basic use